bahamas10/hue-cli/README.md

     $ hue lights all off

 Where `all` is a recognized keyword for all lights in the system.
-You can also:

-    $ hue lights off

-To quickly turn off all lights on the system

 ### controlling colors